hungha11/hungha11/README.md

 - 👋 Hi, I’m Hung
-- 👀 I’m interested in quantitative finance!
+- 👀 I’m interested in algorithmic trading!
-- 🌱 I’m currently learning finance in RMIT, VietNam
+- 🌱 Currently learning finance in RMIT, VietNam
-- 💞️ I’m looking to collaborate on everything which is connected to quant world!
+- 💞 I’m looking to collaborate on everything which is connected to quant world!
 - 📫 How to reach me :
       - hungha1412@gmail.com
       - qhung9621@gmail.com